 To help him feel a part of the pregnancy experience, I have compiled a list of 51 ways to involve your husband with the pregnancy.

-- Schedule a “We Are Expecting” photo shoot.
+- Schedule a “We Are Expecting” photo shoot and use pregnancy photo props.
 You can use these photos to announce to family and friends or on your social media.

 - Tag your hubby in post when you make it Facebook official.